-Food rich in Vitamin C, including strawberries, kiwi, citrus fruits, cabbage, etc. are a good diet for maintaining a healthy respiratory system in all humans.
+Food rich in Vitamin C, including strawberries, kiwi, citrus fruits, cabbage, etc. are a good diet for maintaining a healthy respiratory system.

 Mineral deficiency is caused due to the poor supply of essential dietary minerals.
 This type of nutritional deficiency causes several health-related issues including anaemia, goitre, weak or tender bones, hair loss, decrease in certain hormonal levels, etc.

 Our body is capable of synthesizing certain vitamins to some extent.
-These include vitamin B3- synthesized from the amino acid tryptophan, vitamin D- produced when the skin is exposed to sunlight and vitamin K synthesized by bacteria living in the gut.
+Vitamin B3 is synthesized from the amino acid tryptophan, vitamin D is produced when the skin is exposed to sunlight and vitamin K is synthesized by bacteria living in the gut.

 Onions, sweet potato, broccoli, pumpkin seeds, fresh fruits, milk eggs, seafood, iodised salt are good sources of both sodium and iodine.

 Our body requires a certain daily intake of both vitamins and minerals along with other essential nutrients.
 The recommended daily intake of these nutrients varies with their types, the body requirements and the lifestyle of an individual.

 An English biochemist “Sir Frederick Gowland Hopkins” in the year 1929 was awarded the Nobel Prize for the discovery of vitamins.